-Configuration requirements:
+PT40 configuration requirements:

 - 1. Enable LDAP support. - 2.
 Define the IP address and domain component of at least one Directory Services server. - 3.
 Set the LDAP bind request method being utilized by the Directory Services server. - 4.
 Define the IP address of at least one DNS server. - 5.
-Test DNS server configuration using the PDU Ping support. - 6.
+Test DNS server configuration using Ping support. - 6.
 Define at least one LDAP group and assign access rights for that group.

-NOTE: LDAP group names on the Directory Service Server and the PDU must match.
+NOTE: LDAP group names on the Directory Service server and the PT40 must match.